 Costa Rica Birds Field Guide (iphone & ipad)

 Love birds?
 Download the Costa Rica birds field guide basic app!
 They include sounds and calls for 600 species and have information for the 800+ species in Costa Rica.
 For Android, download Aves de Costa Rica.
-If you want an app that covers all types of wildlife and not just birds, download Touit, another free Costa Rica app.
+These are what I found to be the best birding apps for Costa Rica.

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!